bayleeadamoss/zazu-fallback/readme.md

 Update the plugins AND reload config (so Zazu knows to use the search you just created).

 Your custom search is ready.
-In this case you could launch Zazu, type "gcache arstechnica.com", and get the Google web cache for Ars Technica.
+In this case you could launch Zazu, type "gcache arstechnica.com", and get the Google cache for Ars Technica.

 ![screenshot from 2017-01-14 20-26-37](https://cloud.githubusercontent.com/assets/10121835/21959787/f9c25700-da97-11e6-871b-ee25d948282b.png)